AlfonsoLRz/AlfonsoLRz/README.md

 # Alfonso López Ruiz

-- My name is Alfonso.
-I'm a 22yo developer from Spain. :octocat:
+- I'm a 22yo developer from Spain. :octocat:

 - Predoctoral Fellow in the University of Jaén (group of Computer Graphics). :school: